Businesses near Canadian Tire Centre react to likely loss of NHL hockey | CBC News

 A centre that hosts concerts and other attractions seems very plausible to Barry Nabatian, an expert in the local retail and housing market with the firm Shore-Tanner and Associates.

-Given the area around the CTC already includes Tanger Outlets and Kanata Centrum, he said he doubts the CTC site will be developed into shops and stores.
+Given the area around the CTC already includes Tanger Outlets and the Kanata Centrum, he said he doubts the arena site will be developed into shops and stores.

 "Some retail may be needed, but not much because right now Kanata is oversourced with retail," said Nabatian.